YHK901/Global-Data-on-Sustainable-Energy-2000-2020-/README.md

 # Global-Data-on-Sustainable-Energy-2000-2020-
-Comparing univariate time-series analysis and ML models in CO2 emission prediction of top 3 emitting countries VS rest of the world.
+Comparing univariate time-series analysis and ML models in CO2 emission prediction of top 3 emitting countries VS rest of the world.<br>
 <br>
 <br>
 <br>